-My diagnosis of single bone plasmacytoma vs. multiple myeloma was not discussed.
+My diagnoses of single plasmacytoma of bone vs. multiple myeloma was not discussed.
 I simply did what my oncologist told me to do.

 Learn more from my experience.
 Send me an email and I will send you a copy of my e-book-